This chapter was substantially updated in February 2021 and should be re read.

-As amended by the Serious Crime Act 2015, the Female Genital Mutilation Act 2003 now includes:
+As amended by the Serious Crime Act 2015, the Female Genital Mutilation Act 2003 also includes:

-- Creating a new offence of failing to protect a girl from FGM with a penalty of up to 7 years in prison or a fine or both. - A person is liable if they are “responsible” for a girl at the time when an offence is committed.
-This will cover someone who has “parental responsibility” for the girl and has “frequent contact” with her and any adult who has assumed responsibility for caring for the girl in the manner of a parent.
+An offence of failing to protect a girl from the risk of FGM - A person is liable if they are “responsible” for a girl at the time when an offence is committed.
+This covers both someone who has “parental responsibility” for the girl and has “frequent contact” with her, as well as any adult who has assumed responsibility for caring for the girl in the “manner of a parent”.
 This could be for example family members, with whom she was staying during the school holidays;

-- Introduced Female Genital Mutilation Protection Orders (“FGMPO”).
+Female Genital Mutilation Protection Orders (“FGMPO”).
 An FGMPO is a civil order which may be made for the purposes of protecting a girl against the commission of an FGM offence or protecting a girl against whom an FGM offence has taken place.
-Breaching an order carries a penalty of up to five years in prison.
+Breaching an order carries a penalty of up to 5 years in prison.
 The terms of the order can be flexible and the court can include whatever terms it considers necessary and appropriate to protect the girl or woman including to protect a girl from being taken abroad or to order the surrender of passports;

 Mandatory Reporting of Female Genital Mutilation – procedural information